Quicr/libquicr/docs/moq-implementation.md

     sQy_b --> sQy
     end
     sQy --> D
+    sQ -- No --> D
     aC -- No --> D

 ```

+> [!NOTE]
-Noticed that the above flow is not so complicated with having to update each announcer, but it is more complicated
+> Noticed that the above flow is not so complicated with having to update each announcer, but it is more complicated
-in identifying each distinct subscribe [ns,n].
+> in identifying each distinct subscribe `[ns,n]`.

 ### Unsubscribe Flow
 Unsubscribe flow gets pretty complicated as the state requires notifying the publisher (announcer) using an unsubscribe
 to indicate there are no subscribers.
 If there is at lest one subscriber, then the announcer is not unsubscribed.
-If there are zero subscribers left, then an unsubscribe is sent to each of the announcer that
+If there are zero subscribers left, then an unsubscribe is sent to each of the announcers that
-matchs `[ns,n] = track_alias = track fullname`
+matches `[ns,n] = track_alias = track fullname`

 TODO: add flow diagram